 The Nazis claimed to detect a heavy influence of Jewish sensibility in modernist art and sought to condemn the whole lot as degenerate, entartete Kunst.
 A famous poster advertised a traveling ‘degenerate art’ exhibition to encourage public excoriation of modernism with a prominent image of a black jazz musician wearing a Star of David.
 The Nazi movement brought to the most extreme violent levels a paranoid logic that saw Jews as both powerful and powerless, uncannily similar to Aryan Europeans who were desperate to deem them essentially different.
 With the determination to rid Europe and then the rest of the world of Jews, the Nazis shifted from state anti-Semitism, already in place in countries across Europe that had passed laws sequestering and restricting Jews, to physical removal and extermination.

 After the Holocaust, tensions remained over significant levels of lingering anti-Semitic feeling.
-Immediately after the war, Jean-Paul Sartre wrote Réflexions sur la question juive (1946; Anti-Semite and Jew), in which he lambasted the French in particular for their continued prejudicial associations of Jews with money, biological difference and incorrigible otherness, even as many Jews participated in the resistance.
-‘If the Jew did not exist’, Sartre wrote, ‘the anti-Semite would invent him’ (13).
+Immediately after the war, Jean-Paul Sartre wrote Réflexions sur la question juive (Anti-Semite and Jew, 1946), in which he lambasted the French in particular for their continued prejudicial associations of Jews with money, biological difference, and incorrigible otherness, even as many Jews participated in the resistance.
+‘If the Jew did not exist,’ Sartre wrote, ‘the anti-Semite would invent him’ (13).

 Theodore Adorno, summing up the post-war devastation and trauma, declared that, ‘To write poetry after Auschwitz is barbaric’ (34).
 For Adorno, the Holocaust did not undermine but was consonant with Enlightenment traditions of rational control and national pride and therefore forever tainted the vaunted high cultural monuments of European modernity.
 Adorno would somewhat later retract this statement, perhaps thinking of concentration camp survivors and writers like Paul Celan.
 Primo Levi traversed the unthinkable by writing eloquently about his experience of the horror of Auschwitz itself.
-Levi, Celan, and other writers, artists and thinkers marked by the Holocaust and anti-Semitism include Elie Wiesel, Elsa Morante, Emmanuel Lévinas, Claude Lanzmann and Charlotte Delbo.
+Levi, Celan, and other writers, artists, and thinkers marked by the Holocaust and anti-Semitism include Elie Wiesel, Elsa Morante, Emmanuel Lévinas, Claude Lanzmann, and Charlotte Delbo.
 Their work touched on the theme of how to write about something for which there are no words.
 This crisis at the heart of knowledge itself, the impossibility of signifying the traumatic core of the Real, then became a hallmark of post-structuralist philosophy in Europe in the later half of the century.

 Joshua Schuster, University of Western Ontario